 - Scallop shells show up in art and design a lot, probably because they're beautiful.
 Boticelli's fifteenth century painting, the Birth of Venus, depicts Venus (the goddess of love) stepping out of a scallop shell.
 Or for something completely different: Picasso's cubist The Scallop Shell, recently acquired by the Metropolitan Museum in New York.

 - St. James, one of the 12 apostles of Jesus, is associated with the scallop shell and with pilgrims to the shrine of St. James, in Santiago de Compostela, Spain.
-For you amateur historians, the University of Michigan has describes the historical association between scallop shells and St. James here.
+For you amateur historians, the St. James Episcopal Diocese of Connecticut describes the historical association between scallop shells and St. James here.

 - Scallops have super cool eyes distributed like little jewels along the edges of their shells.
 Believe it or not, there is a whole article in The Atlantic, complete with freaky video, dedicated to the wonders of scallop eyes.